mankinskin/graph_app/context-engine/refactor-tool/CURRENT_REFACTORING_ANALYSIS.md

 ### **Long-term Vision**

-After implementing these recommendations, the import-refactor tool will have:
+After implementing these recommendations, the refactor-tool tool will have:
 - ✅ **17% smaller codebase** with equivalent functionality
 - ✅ **Highly extensible architecture** for future import types and strategies
 - ✅ **Consistent configuration** system across all analyzers